Northern Ireland Security Guard Service

-Civilian security officer
+Civilian security officer - Armed

-An NISGS Civilian Security Officer (CSO) is attested by a magistrate as a special constable whilst on duty within Ministry of Defence property.
-They hold similar powers to that of a police constable based on the Emergency Laws (Miscellaneous Provisions) Act 1947.
-A CSO has the powers of arrest under the Police and Criminal Evidence (Northern Ireland) Order 1989 (PACE).

-As of 2021 NISGS Civilian Security Officers (CSOs) are no longer attested as special constables under a formal review by 38 Irish Brigade known as NISGS Optimization Project.
-NISGS CSOs continue to be authorised to be armed without SC status in accordance with the CDS Arming Directive.
+As a MOD Civil Servant, a NISGS Civilian Security Officer (CSO) is authorised to be armed when on duty in accordance with provisions within The Firearms (Northern Ireland) Order 2004 and the CDS Arming Directive.

 Massereene Barracks incident

 In 2009 CSOs at Massereene Barracks were criticised for not opening fire during an incident in which two British soldiers were killed when the barracks was attacked by members of the Irish republican paramilitary group, the Real IRA who were armed with AKM automatic rifles.
 However the actions of the CSOs were praised by Brigadier George Norton, the Army's most senior soldier in Northern Ireland at the time.
+This was the first time that a barracks guarded by the NISGS had come under a direct attack.

 Following the incident plans were made to retrain and rearm CSOs belonging to NISGS.

 Uniform and equipment

 NISGS CSOs wear a black coloured combat uniform, which includes trousers and smock and navy beret as well as black combat boots.
 The uniform looks very similar to that of army EOD personnel but with the notable differences being the NISGS capbadge and rankslides.
-The NISGS uniform is currently under review as of late 2021, the review will see the removal of the military style beret and replaced with a modern looking police style baseball cap.
+The NISGS uniform was reviewed in late 2021, the review seen the removal of the military style beret and replaced with a modern looking police style baseball cap.
 The principal reason for NISGS' creation after the Good Friday Agreement was to place the guarding of MOD premises in the Province on a primarily civilian footing with military backup, as in mainland UK.
 It was felt that establishing the Military Provost Guard Service (MPGS) in the Province would still be seen as an overtly "military" force.

 Because the Crown is exempt from the provisions of the Firearms Acts, crown servants may carry firearms in the course of their duties if duly authorised to do so.
 Conversely, the MOD Guard Service are not authorised to carry firearms in Northern Ireland, as well as in Great Britain where the Military Provost Guard Service provides armed guarding.
 In addition to the Crown firearms exemption, attesting NISGS CSOs as Special Constables allows them to be armed on the same basis as PSNI Police Officers Part Time, the equivalent of mainland Special Constables.

 As of Feb 2021 CSOs of the Northern Ireland Security Guard Service are no longer sworn in as Special Constables and all prior members of the security guard service have had their SC (Special Constable) status removed under a formal review from 38X Bde known as the NISGS Optimization Project.